legal resources necessary to hold negligent facilities accountable.

 The Administrator stated that “the facility did not complete a thorough investigation and turnover every stone to ensure the allegation of abuse was unsubstantiated.”

 Do you suspect that your loved one was the victim of mistreatment, abuse or neglect while living as a resident at Green Meadows Health Care Center 1?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Bullitt County victims of mistreatment living in long-term facilities including nursing homes in Mount Washington.
+Our network of attorneys fights aggressively on behalf of Bullitt County victims of mistreatment living in long-term facilities including nursing homes in Mount Washington.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our knowledgeable attorneys have years of experience in handling cases that involve nursing home abuse occurring in private and public nursing facilities.
 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.